Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Community contribution

-Property rights and obligations are allocated and proportioned relative to ones contribution to the community.
-Land holder may have to perform or have previously performed some kind of service, either to the ruler, community or landlord.
+Property rights and obligations are allocated and proportioned relative to one's contribution to the community.
+The holder may have to perform, or have previously performed, some kind of service, either to the ruler, community or landlord.

 Appears in